 This is where I stop quoting the rulebook and start talking about the town, because the protections that matter shift street by street.

-The newer pockets toward the north, Jefferson and Oak Ridges, trade lot size for newer construction and fewer mechanical surprises, but they are car-first; check your real rush-hour drive before you decide the commute is fine.
+What protects you shifts by pocket.
+In the established neighbourhoods like Mill Pond, Crosby and North Richvale, the homes are older and your inspection earns its fee, so keep that condition here especially.
+The newer pockets north toward Jefferson and Oak Ridges trade lot size for fewer mechanical surprises but are car-first, so check your real rush-hour drive before you decide the commute is fine.
 And along the Yonge corridor, where most of the condo and townhouse choice sits, the status certificate is the document that does your protecting.

-One number ties all of this to a real Richmond Hill decision.
-The down-payment rules that took effect on December 15, 2024 require 20 percent down, with no insured mortgage available, on any home priced at $1.5 million or more.
-Richmond Hill’s average sale sat around $1.21 million in May 2026, which means a single strong offer can push you across the $1.5 million line and change your minimum down payment from a tiered figure to a flat 20 percent.
+One number ties all of this to a real Richmond Hill decision: with the town’s average sale around $1.21 million in May 2026, a single strong offer can push you across the $1.5 million line, where the minimum down payment jumps to a flat 20 percent with no insured mortgage available (the December 2024 rules are in the FAQ below).
 I have watched that line surprise good buyers.
 Know which side of it your price sits on before the offer, not after.

-For the wider read on what this buyer’s market is doing across York Region, and how Richmond Hill compares with Markham, Vaughan and Aurora, I keep the numbers current in buying in Richmond Hill and York Region in 2026.
+The neighbourhood-by-neighbourhood read, and how Richmond Hill compares with Markham, Vaughan and Aurora on the 2026 numbers, lives in buying in Richmond Hill and York Region in 2026.
 I would rather link you to one honest page than pad this one with thin paragraphs about towns that deserve their own.

 What about title fraud?